-In early June, Gilli Rozynek’s Kured charcuterie shop opened in Boston’s Beacon Hill.
-Dubbed the Edible Arrangements and the Chipotle of charcuterie, the quick-service joint centers around a simple premise: Guests pick from a selection of meats, cheeses, and garnishes to create a customized charcuterie board.
+If you haven’t heard of the viral sensation which opened on Beacon Hill in early June,recent BC graduate Gilli Rozynek’s Kured, you’re in for a real treat.
+The charcuterie shop has been dubbed the Edible Arrangements and the Chipotle of charcuterie, the quick-service joint centers around a simple premise: Guests pick from a selection of meats, cheeses, and garnishes to create a customized charcuterie board.

-On June 10, a social media intern at Kured prompted Rozynek and the team to start a TikTok account.
+Kured’s growth skyrocketd when on June 10, 2021, a social media intern at Kured prompted Rozynek and the team to start a TikTok account.
 They posted a simple TikTok of a Kured board being assembled — gloved hands placed the cheeses and meats in the box to the tune of Weezer’s “Island in the Sun.”
 Overnight, the video blew up, climbing to 60,000 likes and sparking a rush of business at the newly-opened Beacon Hill location.
 Later, on June 16, the Boston foodie TikToker @danielles_eats added to the hype with another viral video announcing Kured as Boston’s first quick service charcuterie restaurant.

-In addition, Kured offers handheld charcuterie “cones” with a snack-sized portion of the same meats, cheeses, and garnishes.
+In addition, Kured offers handheld charcuterie “cones” with a snack-sized portion of the same meats, cheeses, and garnishes, perfect to wow your guests and provide everyone with a sophisticated, fun and perfectly balanced snack.
 These eminently Instagrammable handheld treats, along with the meteoric rise of charcuterie boards, made for a perfect storm of virality.